LaTortueBleu/IOT-RGB-LED-Matrix/README.md

 - **GND** connected to the (-) screw terminal

 The LED pannel alimentation connector is also linked to the screw terminal (+) / (-).
 And the screw terminal is linked to the DC connector

+# 3D prints

+3D prints are used to attached the PCB to the LED pannel and the shell (I used wood)